eduardodytz/tech-week/README.md

 # Tech Week - 5.1.
 Programability

 This is the Git repo containing the scripts used in Tech Week - 5.1.
-Programability.
+Programability

 ## General Information